StanForever/awesome-websites/README.md

 * [https://sadservers.com](https://sadservers.com/) : Troubleshoot and Make Sad Servers Happy!
 Like LeetCode for Linux.
 Practice for your next SRE/DevOps interview.
 Train and prove your debugging skills.
 Get a full remote Linux server with a problem and fix it!
 * [https://sunflight.org](https://sunflight.org/) : SunFlight is an app that shows you the path of the sun for your flight.
 You may use this app to help plan where to sit on their flight, based on the location of the sun. 🌞
 * [https://share-text.org/](https://share-text.org/): #1 Share Text Online With Link and QR Code, Create, Paste, Edit, and share text online live quickly with secure links and QR codes.
 Free, no Login and anonymous sharing.
+* [https://sreuniversity.in](https://sreuniversity.in) : This website provides a comprehensive guide to Site Reliability Engineering (SRE), covering its definition, core responsibilities, historical context, a detailed skill roadmap, and recommended learning resources for aspiring engineers.
+* [https://soccon.in](https://soccon.in) : From visitor management to finance tracking — SocietyConnect is the all-in-one platform for modern housing communities.
+No more spreadsheets, no more chaos.

 ## T :
 * [http://typatone.com](http://typatone.com/) : Type some random stuff and enjoy the music.